14th March 2023

 Answer: This is because you are sharing the bandwidth of your copper line with other users.
 This will not happen with FTTP.
 See Q7.

 20. What will a fibre contract cost?

 If this project is successful it will give you broadband with a download speed of your choice up to 900mbps.
 You will be able to choose your contract based on your household or business requirements and your budget, but in the first year you will be obliged to have at least double your current speed and a minimum of 30Mbps.

 Unfortunately the Parish Council cannot guarantee that even if the project goes ahead there will not be some premises that will not be able to be connected due to conditions beyond our control.

-If you have any other questions that we have not been able to cover here (it indeed is a highly complex issue), then please send them to the team at firstname.lastname@example.org or to the Bolney Parish Clerk via clerk@Bolney.com and we shall try to find an answer to them.
+If you have any other questions that we have not been able to cover here (it is indeed a highly complex issue), then please send them to the team at firstname.lastname@example.org or to the Bolney Parish Clerk via clerk@Bolney.com and we shall try to find an answer to them.